Light-Wizzard/Sound-Room/README.md

 ## Concepts

+The main concept for Sound Proofing, is being relistic about what sounds you can remove, I will talk about three types of sounds.

+What most people think of as Sound Proof, is hearing nothing, that is goal, but not practical depending on the noise.
+I will call this Isolatoin, and we need to build a room inside a room to achich this.

 The concept of Sound Proofing has three main goals:

 1. Isolation
 2. Reflection
 3. Background

-Isolation is the hardest, this means you hear nothing from outside, to try to achieve this, we will make two chambers that mount together with an isolator.
+**Isolation** is the hardest, this means you hear nothing from outside, to try to achieve this, we will make two rooms that mount together with an isolator spacer I show in blue.

-Reflection is what causes an echo, even in a small room, you have sounds that bounce off the walls, all you need is Soundproofing foam.
+**Reflection** is what causes an echo, even in a small room, you have sounds that bounce off the walls, all you need is Soundproofing foam, and what most people think Soundproofing is, but this will not give any isolaton, and only add absorbtion of sound.

-Background noise is on the inside, this is your equipment, and the ventilation system.
+**Background noise** is on the inside, this is your equipment, and the ventilation system.

-There are many types of Soundboards on the market,
+There are many types of Soundboards on the market, but I think Neoprene will work better.
-I am looking for a system that is lite, easy to use, and does not cause any health issues with fibers, and fiberglass, will not have these issues, they are completely covered, to begin with.

 What I want to achieve, is all three.
 Isolation, making a room inside a room, is the first step, this requires a floor, sound can come up from the floor,